 Colombia, Lebanon and Japan.
-As a freelancer for an agency established in 1977 with her husband Olivier Girard, Edith Girard has always shown concern for a city in which there is a spirit of solidarity and humanity, where the inhabitants' emotions are
+As a freelancer for an agency established in 1977 with her husband Olivier Girard, Edith Girard has always shown concern for a city in which there is a spirit of solidarity and humanity, where the inhabitants' emotions are allowed to be expressed.
+This led her naturally to focus her work on housing, especially social housing.
+In 1985, she was shortlisted for the Equerre d'Argent prize for a residential building created in the same year.

 Lauzin Municipal Collective Nursery Crèche Collective Municipale Lauzin a discreet frame.
-The simplicity of the square glass panels contrasts with the chromatic palette, playing on blues and greens, pinks and greys.
+The simplicity of the square glass panels contrasts with the chromatic palette, plaving on blues and greens, pinks and greys.
 The panels are made of laminated glass, fulfilling security requirements while following aesthetic criteria, quaranteeing light and transparency and allowing plays of colour that change with climate, distance and angle.